StanicicA/applied_statistics/README.md

-# applied_statistics
+## Applied_Statistics

-This repository contains my assessment submission for the Applied Statistic module
+This repository contains my assessment submission for the Applied Statistic module in the following three notebooks:

+## 1. tasks.ipynb

+Four answers to the following list of tasks can be found in this notebook:

+Task 1: Permutations and Combinations
+Task 2: numpy's Normal Distribution
+Task 3: t-Test Calculation
+Task 4: ANOVA

+## 2. project.ipyb
-In the project, I have analysed the Plant Growth dataset using the T test and ANOVA statistical test.
+In this notebook, I have analysed the Plant Growth dataset using the T test and ANOVA statistical test.

 A t-test is an inferential statistic used to determine if there is a statistically significant difference between the means of two population samples.
 It is used in statistics for hypothesis testing and can indicate whether differences between two populations are meaningful or random.